 9. See a Sporting Event

-Another awesome sporting event to attend is the Memphis Grizzlies games, played at FedExForum.
-The Grizzlies are an NBA team with ten playoff appearances that relocated to Memphis from Vancouver in 2001.
-Famous players include Pau Gasol and Zach Randolph, to name a few.
+Another fantastic sporting event to attend is a Memphis Grizzlies game held at FedExForum.
+The Grizzlies, an NBA team, relocated from Vancouver to Memphis in 2001 and have made ten playoff appearances.
+Notable players include Pau Gasol and Zach Randolph.

 Read about more road trips in Tennessee: